 I first wrote a post like this in 2010 following a huge flood that devastated our county.
 As a pastor of a large church, we were called upon to help our community in recovery efforts.
 Almost 10 years previous to that, I served as vice-mayor of our city when our downtown was destroyed by a tornado.
 Now in 2020, I find myself pastoring again – in a different church – in the midst of another crisis.
+I know from experience there are some things not to do.

 I frequently encourage leaders to copy principles not practices.
 But the principles in each of these times of crisis remain the same.